-Season One is very slow moving, there is not the constant thrill that a viewer would get when watching 24, for example.
-But in my opinion, The Wire is in a different league to 24; it is a lot more realistic as a lot of research was done in its production and it's a lot deeper as you get a real insight into the morals of the various characters.
-Season One was full of fantastic scenes but I have managed to conjure up a list of the best five. *SPOILERS*
+Season One is very slow-moving, there is not the constant thrill that a viewer would get when watching 24, for example.
+But in my opinion, The Wire is in a different league than 24; it is a lot more realistic as a lot of research was done in its production and it's a lot deeper as you get a real insight into the morals of the various characters.
+Season One was full of fantastic scenes but I have managed to conjure up a list of the best five.
+Spoilers ahead!

 #5: 'Where the **** is Wallace?!'

-What I like about this scene is the amount of emotion displayed by D'Angelo as he saw a part of himself in Wallace; they both desired to get out of 'the game' and start a new life like 'normal folk'.
-His emotion is contrasted with the ice cold Stringer, wearing his trademark pokerface because in his position in 'the game' you can not afford to be emotionally attached to anyone.
+What I like about this scene is the amount of emotion displayed by D'Angelo as he saw a part of himself in Wallace; they both desired to get out of 'the game' and start a new life-like 'normal folk'.
+His emotion is contrasted with the ice-cold Stringer, wearing his trademark poker face (because in his position in 'the game' you can not afford to be emotionally attached to anyone).
 You don't run the game, the game runs you - Stringer plays the game well.
-D'Angelo on the other hand, he had a heart.
+D'Angelo, on the other hand, had a heart.

 #4: '**** right.
 It ain't about right, it's about the money.'